NaruzaL/RepeatCounter/README.md

 ## Known Bugs

-If the sentence entered by the user contains punctuation the program will fail to find the chosen word in the sentence.
-A method to remove punctuation is needed.
+When characters other than common punctuation are entered the program will fail to find the specified word.
+Adding certain symbols into userSentence.Split() at ../RepeatCounter/RepeatCounter.cs line 11 will throw exceptions when running "dnx kestrel".

 ## Support and contact details